RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 The ``remove`` method requires two logical steps.
 First, we need to traverse the list looking for the item we want to remove.
-Once we find the item , we must remove it.
+Once we find the item, we must remove it.
 If the item is not in the list, our method should raise a ``ValueError``.

 The first step is very similar to ``search``.
 Starting with an external